joshua-schnabel/docker-nginx/README.md

 With this image you get a preconfigured nginx image with HTTP/2 and modern TLS defaults.

 By default it runs HTTP on 8080 (TLS_MODE=off).
 To enable HTTPS, set TLS_MODE=custom (use your own certs) or TLS_MODE=acme (automatic Let’s Encrypt).
 In TLS modes a self‑signed cert is created only if no valid cert exists, so you have HTTPS immediately while ACME provisioning completes.
+Existing certs are renewed automatically when they are self-signed or within 20 days of expiry.
+Mount `/application/data` to persist certificates, configs and logs.
 The provided TLS snippets are tuned for an SSL Labs A rating.

 ![SSL Labs rating](./doc/image/ssllabs.png)